zxypro1/OfflineLeetPractice/DESKTOP-APP-GUIDE.md

 # Desktop App Packaging Guide

-This guide explains how to package the Offline Leet Practice application as a desktop app for Windows and macOS using Electron.
+This guide explains how to package the Offline Leet Practice application as a desktop app for Windows, macOS, and Linux using Electron.

 ## Prerequisites